-Stephanie has a multifaceted background in conservation, business, lands policy, and community-led projects across six continents.
+Stephanie has three decades of experience in environmental conservation, social entrepreneurship, community development, and technology innovation.
+She has worked across six continents with startups, business schools, innovation competitions, government ministries, wildlife conservancies, and nonprofit organizations.
+Stephanie helped to establish America’s youth-led environmental movement into a powerful grassroots lobby with support from scientists, scholars, musicians, and Nobel Laureates.
+She played a vital role in the passage of the California Desert Protection Act in US Congress.
 She has led NGO organizations to scale, co-founded tech startups, and co-owned a branding company with clients including Mastek, NASA, Marriott International, The Nature Conservancy, and the United Nations Foundation.
-She played a vital role in the passage of the California Desert Protection Act in US Congress.
-As a US Peace Corps Volunteer, she aided enterprises and cooperatives at the Ministry of Tourism, Artisans, and Social Economy in Morocco.
-Most recently, Stephanie’s conservation work focused on Mozambique, Indonesia, and India.
+Post 9/11 as a US Peace Corps Volunteer, she aided enterprises and cooperatives at the Ministry of Tourism, Artisans, and Social Economy in Morocco.
+She was Lead Scale Advisor for the USAID-funded Wildlife Crime Tech Challenge and Technology Scale Advisor to Zoological Society of London.
+Recent conservation work focused on Mozambique, Indonesia, and India.
 For a decade, she served as an Advisor and Mentor at Columbia (University) Business School and The Lang Center for Entrepreneurship.
 She is a Tufts graduate and recipient of the University’s Presidential Award for Citizenship and Public Service.
-Stephanie is a member of The International Union for Conservation of Nature (IUCN) World Commission on Protected Areas.
+She is a member of The International Union for Conservation of Nature (IUCN) World Commission on Protected Areas and a Senator of the World Business Angels Investment Forum (WBAF).

 Chris Holtom CBE